 Apple TV+ is a streaming service for Apple original content.
 It started with a small slate of original shows and movies and has expanded slowly since.

-While Apple TV+ doesn't have the back catalog of Disney or the breadth of content on Netflix, it has quality.
-Apple offers Apple TV+ for $4.99 per month or in each tier of Apple One.
+While Apple TV+ doesn't have the back catalog of Disney or the breadth of content on Netflix, instead, it aims for quality.
+Apple offers Apple TV+ for $6.99 per month or in each tier of Apple One.

 Apple Music is a streaming service with over 70 million songs built around human curation.
 There are playlists generated by curators, radio shows hosted by musicians, and simple social aspects throughout.